We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Skip to main content

-Chemical Hazard Control (HOC) Strategies
+Chemical Hierarchy of Controls (HOC) Strategies

 Hazardous substances can be used safely in workplaces if adequate control strategies are used to prevent exposure to those chemicals.